numpy/numpy-tutorials/content/electrical/dc.md

 (ie without needing to calculate `Iload`)
 ```

-### Part 2b: Using numpy to find Rload
+### Part 2b: Using NumPy to find Rload

 Looking at the plot, it does seem that when `Rload = Rth` there is maximum power
 transfer.
 But it is not 100% clear.
-Use numpy to find the exact value of `Rload`
+You can use numpy to find the exact value of `Rload`
-that makes `Pload` maximum
+that makes `Pload` maximum.

 ```{code-cell} ipython3